 Date request for leave in term time received by school

 Current Attendance% Last Year's Attendance%

-Number of school sessions previously taken as leave in te rm time
+Number of school sessions previously taken as leave in term time

 Re: Siblings: other schools confirmed?

 What action are other schools taking?

 Leave in term time Agreed/Not Agreed

-Request for leave is agreed/is not agreed for the above above dates. pupil to take leave during term time between the
+Request for leave is agreed/is not agreed for the above above dates. e pupil to take leave during term time between the

-Signed b Title
+Signed lob Title

 Print Name Date

 Reason for Leave Agreed/Not Agreed

 Notification of decision: Date letter sent to parent

+rivanous or dedoron.
+Date letter dent to parent

 Any notes: